Check out the latest posts on our blog.

-Extensive laboratory experiences are necessary in O&P education to master the computerized planning process, materials fabrication and professional patient skills.
+Extensive laboratory experiences are necessary in O&P education to master planning processes and materials fabrication skills.
 The O&P building has 5,151 square feet of actual lab space and another 3,443 of lab support space (CAD, machining, lamination, plaster room, thermal forming, mill/lathe, material testing, etc.).

 Changing demographics and health factors will significantly raise the demand for trained O&P professionals.
 In fact, a recent study by the National Commission on Orthotic and Prosthetic Education estimates that without an increase in O&P graduates, the number of practicing orthotists can serve just 61% of patients who need them.
 The study also projects the number of people using prostheses to increase by 50%.
 Some reasons for the expected rise in need in the United States include: